 Compression Gear: The Best Non-Surgical Treatment

 Some compression attire like CopperJoint wrist bands are even made with additional enhancements to aid the recovery process.
-A person suffering carpal tunnel syndrome symptoms can wear a wrist glove or wrist support, which is not as restrictive as wrist splints and therefore more flexible to an extent.
+A person suffering from carpal tunnel syndrome symptoms can relieve the pain by wearing a wrist glove or wrist support, which is not as restrictive as wrist splints and therefore more flexible to an extent.
 They do still operate of the principle of compression, which means they still put a healthy amount of pressure on the affected area.
 CopperJoint wrist supports in particular have copper fibers woven into their material, thus also making use of copper’s traditionally familiar ability to help reduce swelling.